US renames 5 places that used racist slur for a Native woman

 In western North Dakota, the new name Homesteaders Gap was selected by members of a small community as a nod to their local history.

-McKenzie County Commissioner Joel Brown, however, said many residents in the area “felt very strongly” in opposition to the switch.
+But Joel Brown, a member of the McKenzie County Board of Commissioners, said many residents in the area “felt very strongly” in opposition to the switch.
 Brown, who is white, said he and others prefer as little interference from the federal government as possible because “generally we find they’re disconnected from what the culture and economy are out here.”

 Two other newly named places are the California Central Valley communities of Loybas Hill, which translates to “Young Lady,” proposed by the Paskenta Band of Nomlaki Indians; and Yokuts Valley.